GeoMOER/moer-base-python/docs/units/_unit08/unit08-07_home_exercises.md

 ---

-## 💡 Tips
+## 💡 Tips & Reminders

+* To see column names in your DataFrame, use `df.columns`.
+* To access a specific column, you can use `df['ColumnName']`.
-* Remember to use `plt.plot()` for each product series.
-* Always include a legend when showing multiple lines on the same plot.
+* Use `plt.plot()` for each product series and always include a legend when showing multiple lines on the same plot.
 * Check your file after saving to confirm it looks as expected.

 ---